belingud/gptcomet/README.md

 pip install gptcomet
 ```

-Recommend install use `pipx` on Mac or Linux.
+Install use `pipx` on Mac or Linux.

 ```shell
 pipx install gptcomet